-4.35.
+4.34.
 The Welsh Government has developed a web-based Predictive Agricultural Land Classification (ALC) map for Wales.
 The predictive ALC map shows that the quality of agricultural land within the application site mostly comprises land of Subgrade 3b and Grade 5, with small areas of non-agricultural land.
-The Welsh Government Soil Advisor has confirmed that a detailed ALC survey is not required and the application site does not contain any best or most versatile agricultural land.
+The Welsh Government Soil Advisor has confirmed that a detailed ALC survey is not required, and the application site does not contain any best or most versatile agricultural land.

-Ground conditions
+Ground Conditions

-- 4.36.
-Historic OS maps indicate the presence of a canal transport route.
-The canal is mapped alongside the mineral tramway on the application site, and trends east west, to join the Afon Llan to the west of field 23.
-By mapping from 1948, the area of canal is marked as marshy grounds, indicating the backfilling of the canal route.
-The canal, is likely to have been backfilled with unknown material, to an unknown specification and therefore presents a risk to the identified sensitive receptors. - 4.37.
+- 4.35.
 The application site is located within the South Wales Coalfield.
-There are a high density of historic collieries and other mining related features on the application site and the surrounding area.
+There are a high density of former collieries and other mining related features on the application site and the surrounding area.
 Preliminary assessment has indicated a total of 41no. coal mine entries located within or within 20m the application site boundary (28 shafts & 13 Adits).
-Of these entries, The Coal Authority indicates that 3no. shafts have been treated. - 4.38.
+Of these entries, The Coal Authority indicates that 3no. shafts have been treated. - 4.36.
 A review of historical and current Ordnance Survey mapping and environmental registers has indicated that potential contaminative current and historic land uses are present at the application site.
 These land uses include the historic coal mining legacy of the application site, historic backfilling of on-site canal, as well as the agricultural and farming land uses.